dandi/dandi-archive/doc/design/zarr-publish-1.md

 3. User publishes the Dandiset and thereby creates a new immutable version of the Dandiset.
 4. User repeats steps 2 and 3.

-## MVP Requirements (Target date: April 30, 2024)
+## MVP User requirements (Target date: April 30, 2024)

-1. Support versioning of Zarr archives without creating a copy of the entire Zarr archive.
-1. Support publishing immutable versions of Dandisets with Zarr archives, where the Zarr archives are potentially updated between versions.
+1. Publish Dandisets that contain Zarr archives.
+1. The published Dandisets must be immutable and accesible.
+1. The draft version of the Dandiset should be mutable.
 1. Minimize storage costs in the design.

-## MVP+1 Requirements
+## MVP+1 User requirements

 1. Support linking of a Zarr asset to multiple Dandisets - [dandi-archive/issues/1792](https://github.com/dandi/dandi-archive/issues/1792)

+## MVP Technical specifications

+1. TODO

+## MVP+1 Technical specifications

+1. TODO